Jones and Southern Illinois host Evansville

 Evansville Purple Aces (4-15, 0-8 MVC) at Southern Illinois Salukis (14-5, 6-2 MVC)

+The Salukis are 8-1 on their home court.
+Southern Illinois is eighth in the MVC scoring 66.8 points while shooting 45.6% from the field.

-The Purple Aces have gone 0-8 against MVC opponents.
-Evansville has a 1-0 record in one-possession games.
+The Purple Aces are 0-8 against MVC opponents.
+Evansville has a 2-9 record against opponents above .500.

-TOP PERFORMERS: Domask is scoring 16.5 points per game and averaging 6.3 rebounds for the Salukis.
-Jones is averaging 2.2 made 3-pointers over the last 10 games for Southern Illinois.
+TOP PERFORMERS: Jones averages 2.2 made 3-pointers per game for the Salukis, scoring 14.4 points while shooting 29.1% from beyond the arc.
+Marcus Domask is averaging 16.5 points, 6.3 rebounds and 3.5 assists over the last 10 games for Southern Illinois.

-Kenny Strawbridge is scoring 15.6 points per game and averaging 4.0 rebounds for the Purple Aces.
-Antoine Smith Jr. is averaging 1.6 made 3-pointers over the last 10 games for Evansville.
+Marvin Coleman is averaging 9.9 points and 5.3 rebounds for the Purple Aces.
+Kenny Strawbridge is averaging 15.6 points over the last 10 games for Evansville.

 LAST 10 GAMES: Salukis: 9-1, averaging 66.9 points, 29.2 rebounds, 14.0 assists, 7.3 steals and 2.1 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 57.7 points per game.